ObolNetwork/obol-docs/docs/advanced/quickstart-split.md

 ## Step 2.
 Split the keys using the charon docker command

-Run the following docker command to split the keys:
+Run the following docker command to split the keys (for mainnet):

 ```shell
 CHARON_VERSION=                # E.g. v1.1.0